 During this time of Pandemic, not everyone is able to get to Church for a service of worship, so we have gathered together some resources that you might find helpful for use at home.

-The Provincial Liturgy Committee has produced a set of material for use at home each Sunday during Lent:
+The Provincial Liturgy Committee has produced a set of material for use at home each Sunday during Lent (including Palm Sunday) and at Easter:

 Since the number of people who can attend a funeral are limited and many people are unable to travel to the funerals of friends or family, this resource provides a form of service for you to use at home at the time when a funeral is taking place which you are unable to attend.

-If you’d like to be a more active participant than is generally possible with online or broadcast services, we’ve recorded video (and also audio) of two Eucharists for the Post-Pentecost Season, with that aim in mind.
+If you’d like to be a more active participant than is generally possible with online or broadcast services, we’ve recorded video (and also audio) of a Eucharist for the Eastertide Season, with that aim in mind.

 At points you pause the playback until you’ve offered prayers or readings.
 In addition you can also pause it to sing a hymn, play a piece of music, reflect on the readings or read a sermon.